 - Developers or small teams looking for a free, open-source migration option.

 The limitation is its narrow scope: pg_chameleon is purpose-built for MySQL-to-Postgres migrations and is not suited for Postgres-to-Postgres or Postgres-to-warehouse migration.
+Setup requires familiarity with MySQL binary logs and replication configuration.

-Comparison of Postgres Migration Tools
+Comparison of All Postgres Migration Tools

-Tool | Type | Real-Time Support | Best For | Limitations |
+| Tool | Type | Real-Time Support | Best For | Pricing | Open Source |

-| AWS DMS | Cloud-native migration service | ✅ Yes (CDC-based) | Postgres-to-Redshift, Postgres-to-Aurora, on-prem to AWS | Higher cost, complex setup, AWS-focused |
+| AWS DMS | Cloud-native migration service | Yes (CDC-based) | Postgres-to-Redshift, Postgres-to-Aurora, on-prem to AWS | Pay-as-you-go (instance hours) | No |

-| pg_dump / pg_restore | Native PostgreSQL utilities | ❌ No (one-time only) | Backups, version upgrades, small migrations | Requires downtime, not scalable for large/real-time |
+| pg_dump / pg_restore | Native PostgreSQL utilities | No (one-time only) | Backups, version upgrades, small migrations | Free | Yes (PostgreSQL) |

-| Fivetran | Managed ELT platform | ❌ No (batch intervals) | Postgres-to-Snowflake/BigQuery/Redshift for analytics pipelines | Expensive at scale (MAR-based), no true streaming |
+| Fivetran | Managed ELT platform | No (batch intervals) | Postgres to Snowflake/BigQuery/Redshift analytics pipelines | MAR-based (usage) | No |

-| dbForge Studio | GUI-based tool | ❌ No | Schema migration, developer-friendly management | Manual, not ideal for large-scale or continuous sync |
+| dbForge Studio | GUI-based tool | No | Schema comparison, developer-friendly visual migration | Paid per-user license | No |

-| EDB Migration Toolkit | Enterprise migration utility | ❌ Limited (batch-oriented) | Oracle/SQL Server to Postgres enterprise migrations | Specialized for inbound migrations to Postgres only |
+| EDB Migration Toolkit | Enterprise migration utility | Limited (batch-oriented) | Oracle/SQL Server to Postgres enterprise migrations | Commercial (EDB subscription) | No |

-| pg_chameleon | Open-source replication tool | ✅ Yes (MySQL→Postgres) | Migrating MySQL workloads into Postgres | Limited scope, not suitable for Postgres-to-anywhere |
+| pg_chameleon | Open-source replication tool | Yes (MySQL to Postgres) | Migrating MySQL workloads into Postgres | Free | Yes |

 Not sure which Postgres migration method is right for you?
 Contact Us